luabind/luabind/doc/build-options.rst

 Build options
 =============

-There are a number of configuration options available when building luabind.
+There are a number of configuration options (preprocessor ``#define``\ s available when building luabind.
 It is very important that your project has the exact same configuration options as the ones given when the library was build!
 The exceptions are the ``LUABIND_MAX_ARITY`` and ``LUABIND_MAX_BASES`` which are template-based options and only matters when you use the library (which means they can differ from the settings of the library).

-The default settings which will be used if no other settings are given can be found in ``luabind/config.hpp``.

-If you want to change the settings of the library, you can modify the config file.
-It is included and used by all makefiles.
-You can change paths to Lua and boost in there as well.
+To achieve this you should use the CMake equivalent of these options and force your compiler to include the ``luabind/build_information.hpp`` header that is generated when building with CMake (``/FI`` for MSVC, ``-include`` for gcc and Clang).

 ``LUABIND_MAX_ARITY``
     Controls the maximum arity of functions that are registered with luabind.